 JACK AND CLAIRE

-Jack and Claire have been serving Muslim refugees in Eastern Sahara since 2013.
+Jack and Claire, with their four children, have been serving Muslim refugees in Eastern Sahara since 2013.

 Adam leads Oak Church which is a youth focused church in central Stevenage.